skybet/js-tech-test/README.md

 ### Event Class

 The "class" of an event typically links to the type of sport the event belongs to.
-While a typical betting website offers odds on more than just sports, for the purposes of this test you can assume that `classId` implicitly means "sport".
+While a typical betting website offers odds on more than just sports, for the purposes of this test you can assume that `classId` implicitly means `sportId`.
 All the events will belong to the "Football" class.

 ### Event Type

 The "type" of an Event refers to the competition or grouping of an event.
-For example, in the Football class, type's typically refer to competitions such as "Premier League", "FA Cup" and "Football Live".
+For example, in the Football class, types typically refer to competitions such as "Premier League", "FA Cup" and "Football Live".

 Live Football events have an extra type hint (`linkedEventTypeName`) so it is possible to link a live game to the original competition it belonged to.
 The reasons behind having a "Football Live" type are long and complicated and will not help with your submission for this test!